MAKE GOOD AND

 EFFECTIVE USE OF TIME

 I would guard my moments better if I knew how.
 They slip and fall away from me moment by moment.
 I turn around and it is tomorrow...and then tomorrow again; and I've so little to speak to or lay claim as a good use of time.
 So, I sometimes hold my breath, or at least slow my breathing, to draw down the ticking clock's pace.
 To slow the moments.
 Then I have a good use of time, at least a little better than before.

 But then I ask myself what does it matter either way?
 For bad or good use, time will slip away.
 Our deeds, efforts and actions will pass.
 The universe will cool.
-All will one day end.
+All may one day end.
 Why bother in the face of a universe without apparent purpose?

-But remember I can decide my purpose.
+But remember, I can decide my purpose.
 I have decided my purpose.
 And I will live that purpose.
 To be a father.
-And to be good–where good is the pursuit of the well-being of thinking creatures.
+And to be good—where good is the pursuit of the well-being of thinking creatures.
 So, I will say no to the futile conclusion of nihilism.
 No, to a life without meaning or purpose.
 And no to death without having first lived a good life.
 And for this reason, I strive to make good use of my time.
 I strive to live well.
 To be a good man.
 To overcome despair.
 And to make good and effective use of these moments as they come.
-Now, unto the end.
+Now, and unto the end.

 There is a small bridge under Route 66